I’m back to my reflections on my meditation retreat.

 What I learned: When we are kind to ourselves and our body, gentle, not forceful, our body and mind feel a lot happier.
 It’s a lot lighter and it’ll heal itself, creating wonders.

 Reason for going on a meditation retreat

 However, if you’re thinking of going on a silent retreat or a meditation retreat because your mind feels jumbled or you feel very unhappy living here, or things in your life are just messy.
 I would advise against jumping into it.
-As the teachings said, during seclusion, be it in a retreat, or doing meditations, if you have released yourself from desires, cravings, and ill-will, yes, it will be a pleasant experience.
-However, if you are suffering and having a lot of distortions (maybe you just had a break up, loss someone, or feeling overwhelmed at work), it might not be the best immediate option.
+As the teachings said, during seclusion, be it in a retreat, or meditations, if you have released yourself from desires, cravings, and ill will, yes, it will be a pleasant experience.
+However, if you are suffering and having a lot of distortions (maybe you just had a breakup, lost someone, or are feeling overwhelmed at work), it might not be the best immediate option.
 Many might have a mixed experience like myself going for a retreat.
 I have been practicing meditation almost every day for the past 4 years, and have been doing it on and off for the past 7 years, yet the retreat was still challenging for me.

 Meditation isn’t a magic pill that heals all your wounds.

 Instead, meditation is a practice that helps you see what’s going on inside you in a clearer way.
 It helps you understand what you are feeling and helps you gain clarity.
 This means that if you meditate during times of pain, there is a big likelihood that you are going to feel more pain!
 Meditation will help you learn to sit with that pain, open up your heart, open up space in your body, and allow you to be with that pain.

 If you want to go on a meditation retreat, you need to prepare for it.